-Kings bowed down before him, bringing gifts; emperors were troubled by his reign – this Child in whom all the fullness of God was pleased to dwell.
-This Word of God was made flesh and dwelt among us, his flesh and blood were given to us, in his final gift of grace.
+Kings bowed down before him, bringing gifts; emperors were troubled by his reign—this Child in whom all the fullness of God was pleased to dwell.
+This Word of God was made flesh and dwelt amongst us, and his flesh and blood were given to us, in his final gift of grace.
 As a servant, Jesus emptied himself of might upon the cross, and as the risen Anointed One is enthroned at God’s right hand to bring mercy and justice to all the earth at the end of days.

 ACCLAMATION OF FAITH (said together)